-added observations indicate that these holdings have crept higher to almost 100% of GDP; there is no evidence of any decline to the historic norm of 80%.
-Most of the increased holdings of safe assets by households and businesses took the form of private safe assets (with a small dip at the time of the recession).
-Government safe assets continue to constitute a very stable 20% of household and business holdings throughout this period.

-- Panel B confirms Gourinchas and Jeanne's finding that safe government assets held by the financial sector were relatively stable at roughly 25% of GDP until the financial crisis and recession of 2007-2009, when they increased quite strongly and doubled to roughly 50% of GDP.
+- Panel A replicates Gourinchas and Jeanne's result that real sector holdings of safe assets in the U.S. began rising steadily in the late 1990s through the 2000s boom period.
+The added observations indicate that these holdings have crept higher to almost 100% of GDP; there is no evidence of any decline to the historic norm of 80%.
+Most of the increased holdings of safe assets by households and businesses took the form of private safe assets (with a small dip at the time of the financial crisis).
+Government safe assets continue to constitute a very stable 20% of household and business holdings throughout this period. - Panel B confirms Gourinchas and Jeanne's finding that safe government assets held by the financial sector were relatively stable at roughly 25% of GDP until the financial crisis and recession of 2007-2009, when they increased quite strongly and doubled to roughly 50% of GDP.
 The longer series sample indicates that these holdings have continued to remain elevated.
-The increases took the form of both more government securities and bank reserves, with the latter rising dramatically as a result of the Federal Reserve's quantitative easing (QE) program. - Panel C shows changes in foreign holdings of government and private safe assets.
+The increases took the form of both more government securities and bank reserves, with the latter rising dramatically as a result of the Federal Reserve's quantitative easing (QE) program.39 - Panel C shows changes in foreign holdings of government and private safe assets.
 It confirms the third observation of Gourinchas and Jeane that the trend of foreigners acquiring more U.S. safe assets has been ongoing for a long time, with a steady increase from 10% in the 1980s to the current level of roughly 50% of GDP.
 (The burst to 55% in the years immediately after the crisis was followed by a slight decline in holdings in the last few years of the sample.)
-A change in the composition of safe assets is also apparent since the financial crisis, with the share of government safe assets rising at the expense of safe private assets.
+A change in the composition of safe assets is also apparent since the financial crisis, with the share of government safe assets rising at the expense of safe private assets.40

 A general conclusion from these observations is that the holdings of real private and foreign sectors are much elevated in comparison to past levels.
 How durable is this demand is unclear.
-What is clear is that the foreign sector in particular is playing a much larger role in U.S. safe asset markets than in the past, a role that began evolving well before the crisis.